hgao12345/DLFea4AMPGen/README.md

 The sliding window process is illustrated in the figure below：<br><br>
 <img src="https://github.com/hgao12345/DLFea4AMPGen/blob/main/Images/sliding_windows_Diagram.png" alt="Model Structure" width="500">

-**If generating single-activity peptides, skip this normalization step**: normalize the SHAP value extraction results for each model to compute relative values.
-This step helps mitigate potential biases caused by large differences in the magnitude of results across different models:
+**If you are generating single-activity peptides, you can skip this normalization step**: Normalize SHAP values across multiple models to mitigate differences in magnitude, enabling fair comparison or integration.
+This is particularly useful for multi-model ensemble workflows:
 ```
-python shap_value_normalization.py
+python shap_value_normalization.py --input_files file1.txt file2.txt file3.txt --output_path <output_path>
 ```
+**Parameters:**

+- `--input_files`: A list of one or more text files containing SHAP values; each file should contain one SHAP value list per line, corresponding to one sequence.
+- `--output_path`: Directory where the results will be saved.

 Set a sliding window of 13 amino acids and retain the window with the highest average SHAP value, provided that it is greater than 0, for each sequence：
 ```
 python sliding_windows.py --SHAP_file <SHAP_value.txt> --seq_file <sequence.csv> --length 13 --output_path <output_path>